Divyansh-b12/RandomPeopleStatistics/README.md

 Use the API client to call the api 10 times.

-Convert the returned responses into instances of a python class.
-Serialize the objects and store them in a local file.
-You should be able to serialize and de-serialize the serialization to and from a python class.
-The python class doesn't need to have all properties from the API but should have most.
+Convert the returned responses into a local file.

 Add an option to your client to use the file as a cache instead of calling the API directly.